10 Biblical Reasons for Memorizing Scripture

 The Psalmist understood the Word’s power in battling temptation, “I have stored up your word in my heart, that I might not sin against you” (Psalm 119:11).

-The Armor of God, as mentioned in Ephesians 6:10-20, only mentions one offensive weapon, “the sword of the Spirit, which is the Word of God.”
-We are given the powerful offensive weapon to cut down untruths and tempting words, putting them to death with words of truth.
-Knowing many Bible verses about temptation, the enemy, and the promises of God is exactly like wielding a powerful weapon during temptation.
+The Armor of God, as mentioned in Ephesians 6:10-20, only mentions one offensive weapon: “the sword of the Spirit, which is the Word of God.”
+We are given the powerful offensive weapon to cut down false and tempting words, putting them to death with words of truth.
+Knowing Bible verses about temptation, the enemy, and our spiritual armor is exactly like wielding a powerful weapon during temptation.
 The Word has Power!

-How can you combat with the power of the Word if you don’t have the Word in your heart and on your mind at all times?
+How can you fight lies if you don’t have the Word in your heart and on your mind at all times?
 Do you ever feel like you are going to battle without any weapons?
 Fighting against temptation is just another reason for the study of Scripture and Scripture memorization.

 Books, CDs, DVD Study Resources: The 10 Greatest Struggles of Your Life

 Knowing God’s Word through the memorization of Bible verses is a great way to guard your life and actions according to God’s Word.
-It is a preventative method for avoiding temptation because when God’s Word is fresh in your mind, you will more easily avoid temptation as it says in reason #4.
+It is a preventative method for avoiding temptation, because when God’s Word is fresh in your mind, you will more easily avoid temptation.

 It is vital to remember that God’s definition of being prosperous and successful is far different from the world’s definition.
-This is not a guarantee that we will automatically have health and wealth, but promises of a spiritual blessing, which is so much greater.
+This is not a guarantee that we will automatically have everything we want, but promises a spiritual blessing, which is so much greater.

 Psalm 1 describes a man who delights in the law of the Lord by meditating on it.
-It goes on to say that he will prosper in all that he does and that he will be like a tree planted by streams of water.
+This leads to prospering and being compared to a tree planted by streams of water that bears fruit.

-7. You can readily encourage believers with Scripture.
-Memorizing Scripture and knowing the Bible gives believers a great opportunity to share it with other believers and encourage them to live in obedience, fight temptation, renew their minds, and conform more to the person of Christ.
+Memorizing Scripture gives believers a great opportunity to share it with other believers and encourage them to live in obedience, fight temptation, renew their minds, and conform more to the person of Christ.

-Paul exhorts the Thessalonians in 1 Thessalonians 4:18 to be ready to encourage other believers with the truth and 2 Timothy 3:16 says that all Scripture is useful for teaching, reproof, correction, and training in righteousness.
+Paul exhorts the Thessalonians in 1 Thessalonians 4:18 to be ready to encourage other believers with the truth.
+2 Timothy 3:16 says that all Scripture is useful for teaching, reproof, correction, and training in righteousness.
 Knowing Scripture is a vital part of ministering to others.

 What Christian does not want a better understanding of God and His perfect will?